cyclus/cyclus.github.com/source/user/tutorial/data_explorer.rst

 2. When ready, click the ``run`` button.

-3. As you see the answer was:
+3. As you see the answer is:

 .. parsed-literal::